laserpants/update-deep/README.md

 ## Examples

-You may find the following examples useful:
+You may find the following examples enlightening:

 ### [Facepalm](https://laserpants.github.io/elm-update-deep/examples/blog/)

-A simple SPA, showing how to use this library to:
+This is a simple single-page (SPA) blog app, showing how to use this library to:
   * Fetch remote resources from an API;
-  * Do URL routing;
+  * Implement URL routing;
-  * Implement authentication and manage sessions using localStorage/sessionStorage;
+  * Do authentication and manage sessions using localStorage/sessionStorage;
   * Display “toast” notifications; and
   * Work with
     * forms (wrapping [elm-form](https://package.elm-lang.org/packages/etaque/elm-form/latest)) and